 What Would Happen If Someone Failed To Get An Interlock Device Installed In Their Vehicle In New Jersey After A DWI Conviction?

 If a person fails to get an interlock device installed in their vehicle after a DWI conviction in New Jersey, their driving privileges would remain suspended indefinitely.
-I have a case presently pending in the Appellate Division challenging the fairness of this requirement for people without the means to own a car or paid for automobile insurance.
+I have a case presently pending in the Appellate Division challenging the fairness of this requirement for people without the means to own a car or pay for automobile insurance.

 Which Of My Vehicles Needs To Have The Interlock Device Installed?